 Microsoft has been working very hard on extending the functionality of the front-end of its Business Intelligence solution over the last years.
 For quite some time Microsoft didn't have a lot of BI front-end possibilities, while they do have a very strong back-end with SQL Server and Integration Services.
 Before the introduction of SQL Server Reporting Services, the visualisation was limited to Microsoft Excel.

 With the latest release of SQL Server 2016, Microsoft finally offers a broad spectrum of front-end tools.
-We can broadly divide them in the two following categories:
+We can broadly divide them into the two following categories:

 With SQL Server 2016, you can now also create mobile friendly reports/dashboards and KPIs using the Mobile Report Publisher.
 With this tool, you can create attractive reports that can be displayed on a regular screen, on tablets or on smartphones.